dbojan/free-iptv-balkan-plus/short/README.md

 <pre>

-EPG shorteners (**4 letters** after e) you should not open these directly, instead paste them into your iptv app, in epg section: https://t.ly/ehhhh https://iptv-org.github.io/epg/guides/hr.xml
+EPG shorteners (**4 letters** after e) you should not open these directly, instead paste or type short version into your iptv app, in the epg section: https://t.ly/ehhhh https://iptv-org.github.io/epg/guides/hr.xml